 - Membership Dues: $45(US) payable every six months (from 1 October 2016)

-The fees are paid in New Zealand Dollars to the Club.
+The fees, plus any club fees, are paid in New Zealand Dollars to the Club.

 Most clubs also have a club fee to help pay for running the club, including hall or room hire, refreshment supplies, and other club expenses.